In this chapter:

 - The period of immunosuppression due to steroid or other immunosuppressive therapy must be longer than 28 days.

-- For close contacts, given as per the routine dosage schedule (see section 13.4.4).
+- For close contacts and individuals who have had previous meningococcal disease, given as per the routine dosage schedule (see section 13.4.4).

 Age at diagnosis